Japanese troops parade in Queen’s Road, Victoria, Hong Kong , December 1941

 Yet, one of the more amusing accounts of the British obsession with social class comes from Prisoner Of The Turnip Heads, which reports that there were some 390 American also incarcerated by the Japanese.
 The author, a former Hong Kong police officer writes:

-Because of the yet unresolved matters on the mainland Britain managed to hold onto its rock while not a Ghandi, or a leftist insurgency, or other more opportunistic entity took advantage; but the underlying ticking clock of land tenure of Kowloon and the New Territories clicked toward the reckoning of 1997.
-For the time being of another fifty years Britain would hold a tenuous grip, playing and prospring on a role as the West’s backdoor access to the new People’s Republic of China.
+Because of the yet unresolved matters on the mainland, Britain managed to hold onto its rock while not a Gandhi, or a leftist insurgency, or other more opportunistic entity took advantage; but the underlying ticking clock of land tenure of Kowloon and the New Territories clicked toward the reckoning of 1997.
+For the time being of another fifty years, Britain would hold a tenuous grip, playing and prospering on a role as the West’s backdoor access to the new People’s Republic of China.